 The free offer is valid until the end of Easter on 18th, the next Tuesday.

 Then it will be sold separately or in bundle with the Single-Cue version.
 Continue reading

 Received a post comment from Ed Gilbert (aka Raceguy) about his P-51D cockpit that he has been working on for the last two years.
 He said that the project is about to complete sometime this week.
 I can’t help to say “wow!”

-Here’s one of the pictures he posted on the A2A Forum originally.
-I have sought his permission to include the photos in the Cockpit Section as well.
+The photos are originally posted on the A2A Forum.
+I have sought his permission to re-post the photos here.

 Here’s the videos comparing the single and dual-cue PFD.